Richard Chandler (businessman): Orient Global and Chandler Corp (2006-2015)

 Richard and Christopher Chandler split their assets at Sovereign in December 2006, with Richard creating Orient Global and Christopher starting Legatum Capital.
+Richard relocated to Singapore in 2006.
 Originally based in Singapore, Dubai, and London, Orient Global changed its name to Richard Chandler Corporation in April 2010.
 The company founded Newtown International, an educational service, in Bangladesh in 2011.
 According to the Santangels Review, Chandler's business ventures by 2011 had been tinged with themes of contrarian investment, corporate governance and social responsibility, especially by investing in and managing companies with national socio-economic implications.
 It was reported in 2012 that Chandler had considered investing in the Tasmanian logging company Gunns, but decided not to.

 The Richard Chandler Corporation was renamed the Chandler Corporation in 2013.
 The Chandler Corporation by 2013, among other companies, owned and operated healthcare companies in Indonesia and the Philippines.
 In June 2013 the Chandler Corporation acquired an 80% stake in Hoan My Medical Corporation, the largest private hospital group in Vietnam, for US$99 million.
 In 2015, it became Hoan My's sole owner.
 In the Forbes Rich List of 2014, Chandler was only one of two billionaires with New Zealand nationality, with a net worth of US$3.8 billion.
 In 2015, he also owned a 19% stake in InterOil.